Cross-interactive residual smoothing for global and block Lanczos-type solvers for linear systems with multiple right-hand sides: Advantage of CIRS

 \section{Advantage of CIRS}

 We discuss the residual gap for the presented residual smoothing schemes in finite precision arithmetic.
 We refer to \cref{sec2} for matrix operations, taking into account the rounding errors.

 We first consider the simple smoothing scheme outlined in \cref{sect_standard}.
 Although smooth convergence behavior can be achieved by \eqref{S-W}, the residual gap cannot be reduced because of the following property. \Cref{Theorem3} below is a naive extension of several results for a single right-hand side in \cite[sections~4.1 and 5.1]{Gutknecht_2001} to the case of multiple right-hand sides.
-We leave the proof to the reader.
+The proof is not included in this paper, but it follows naturally from \cite{Gutknecht_2001}.

 \begin{theorem}[cf.~\cite{Gutknecht_2001}] Let $\{X_k\}$ and $\{R_k\}$ be the primary sequences of the approximations and residuals, respectively, which are generated by \eqref{X_R} or \eqref{B_X_R}, and let $\{Y_k\}$ and $\{S_k\}$ be the corresponding smoothed sequences that are generated by \eqref{S-W} in finite precision arithmetic.
 Then, the norm of the residual gap $G_{S_k} := (B - AY_k) - S_k$ is bounded as follows: